You are here: Home > What's On > Castle Howard’s 21st Century Renaissance

 The Grand Staircase

 Created in the 1870s, the Grand Staircase continues to provide an impressive first impression for visitors.
-Following the rehang, Castle Howard’s renowned collection of Grand Tour antiquities and treasures – gathered by the 4th and 5th Earls on their travels – will be displayed alongside specially commissioned plaster casts of antique bas-reliefs.
+Following the rehang, Castle Howard’s renowned collection of Grand Tour antiquities and treasures – gathered by the 4th and 5th Earls on their travels – is proudly displayed alongside specially commissioned plaster casts of antique bas-reliefs.

 The Long Gallery